 M.Sc students and Ph.D. students of organic chemistry, inorganic chemistry and analytical chemistry.
-Dye industry, pigments industry, textile industries, colour science, solar energy materials and solar cells, biomedical sensors, advanced materials, structure and synthesis of materials, advances in colour and polymer sciences, and applications of dyes and pigments
+Dye industry, pigments industry, textile industries, color science, solar energy materials and solar cells, biomedical sensors, advanced materials, structure and synthesis of materials, advances in color and polymer sciences, and applications of dyes and pigments

 - Introduction and Importance of Synthetic Organic Dyes

 4.2.
 Diazo Dyes